tldr-pages/tldr/pages/common/gofmt.md

 # gofmt

-> Gofmt formats Go programs.
-It uses tabs for indentation and blanks for alignment.
+> Tool for formatting Go source code.

-- Format a file and print it to output:
+- Format a file and display the result to console:

 `gofmt {{source.go}}`

-- Format a file and rewrite original:
+- Format a file, overwriting the original file in-place:

 `gofmt {{source.go}} -w`

+- Format a file, and then simplify the code, overwriting the original file:

+`gofmt {{source.go}} -s -w`

 - Print all (including spurious) errors:

 `gofmt {{source.go}} -e`

-- Apply custom rule as string "pattern -> replacement":

-`gofmt {{source.go}} -r {{rule}}`